Rainbow Transformations Foundation · For Community Organizations

 Trans-led organizations with high client volume

-High client volume without embedded clinical or peer-support infrastructure means real care capacity gaps.
+High client volume without embedded peer-support infrastructure means real care capacity gaps.
 Building a full internal mental health program from scratch is a major undertaking — and not always the right fit.

-RTF adds real care capacity and engagement without requiring you to build it internally — TGI-specific support that slots alongside the work you're already doing.
+RTF adds peer support capacity and engagement without requiring you to build it internally — TGI-specific support that slots alongside the work you're already doing.

 The Gap We Fill